 - To provide creative support or collaboration that could elevate your performance.

-How will we help you put on your show in 2020?
+How will we help you put on your show?

-The Moosehead has had a makeover so the answer to this question has changed!
+The Mooseheads have had a makeover so the answer to this question has changed!
 Pay attention:

 - We will pay your Melbourne Comedy Festival registration fee for you.